gavingro/seatrades/README.md

 ### Currently Implementing

-- [ ] Introduce Genders to the cabins, and ensure each fleet is has roughly the same amount of girls and boys.

 ### To Implement

 - [ ] Introduce camper/cabin age to optimizer to ensure each seatrade is approximately the same ages.